SellaRafaeli/DoggieWalker/README.md

 Before you begin, understand that installation and setup is often one of the hardest and most frustrating parts.
 This is true even for experienced developers.
 So don't despair - take it slowly and know that everyone is evetually successful.
 If you pass this part successfully, the rest will be smooth sailing.

 1. Learn to open your terminal.
-2. Install Ruby, mongo, Sublime Text, and git on your computer.
-You do this by googling "install Ruby/Mongo/Git", entering any of the links, and following the instructions.
+2. Install Ruby, mongo, and Sublime Text on your computer.
+You do this by googling "install Ruby" (or "Install Mongo"), entering any of the links, and following the instructions.
 3. In your terminal, create a folder called 'doggieWalker' by running `mkdir doggieWalker`.
 4. Enter that folder by running `cd doggieWalker`.
-5. In that folder, download this project by running `git clone git@github.com:SellaRafaeli/DoggieWalker.git`.
+5. In that folder, download this project by downloading the zip file at https://github.com/SellaRafaeli/DoggieWalker/archive/master.zip, extracting the contents, and changing the folder name to `doggieWalker`.
+(If you know git, you can simple `git clone git@github.com:SellaRafaeli/DoggieWalker.git`).
 55. Install 'bundler' by typing `gem install bundler`.
 6. Install Ruby software libraries we depend on by running `bundle install`.
 7. Run the server by running `shotgun app.rb`.